Home » Kilimanjaro Routes » Machame Route

 The 6-day version

-On 6-day climbs on the Macheme Route they combine days 4 and 5 from above into one more challenging day.
-Again, as macho as it might sound to go up as fast as possible, the experienced guides recommend taking the extra day.
+On 6-day climbs on the Machame Route days 4 and 5 are combined into one.
+Again, as appealing as it might sound to go up as fast as possible, the experienced guides recommend taking the extra day.
 It not only lets you enjoy the scenery longer, but statistics show climbers have a better chance of safely reaching the summit with the extra day to acclimatize.
-Read 6 Day Machame Route - Is It Smart?